chronicleprotocol/documentation/docs/Developers/Guides/MorphoMarkets/morphoMarketOneFeed.md

 ---
 sidebar_position: 3
-description: Using a Chronicle Oracle for Morpho Markets
+description: Deploy a Morpho Market Using a Single Chronicle Feed
-keywords: [oracles, read]
+keywords: [oracles, Morpho, read]
 ---

 # Deploy a Morpho Market Using a Single Chronicle Feed